Steps – Say You’ll Be Mine

 It only took two years and eight singles, but as the millennium drew to a close, finally came the moment when Steps rejected their own stereotype and released a single featuring all five members of the group on lead vocals.

 Say You’ll Be Mine was paired up with a cover of Kylie Minogue’s Better The Devil You Know as Steps’ Christmas 1999 effort.
 Having kicked off the year with their first #1 single, this followed vaguely the same strategy as Heartbeat/Tragedy by pairing a current album track with a previously unreleased cover.
 And on first impressions, this seemed a solid – if perhaps unremarkable – release.
 But with some distance, Say You’ll Be Mine, in particular, has become a rather fascinating and oft-forgotten curio of the Steptacular era.
-It sounds quite unlike anything else in Steps’ back-catalogue but features several elements that became synonymous with the group.
+It’s quite unlike anything else in Steps’ back catalogue but features several elements that became synonymous with the group.
 It also happens to remain, without question, one of their most brilliantly uplifting songs.

-Say You’ll Be Mine was written by Andrew Frampton and Pete Waterman, and while the pair had collaborated frequently during Steps’ career, something here sounded very different.
+Say You’ll Be Mine was written by Andrew Frampton and Pete Waterman.
+While the pair had collaborated frequently during Steps’ career, something here sounded very different.
 In essence, this is one of the most Swedish-sounding pop songs that the group ever recorded, despite arriving long before they started working with Scandinavian producers.
-Say You’ll Be Mine is also notable for being one of the few singles where Steps grappled with a mid-tempo Sort of.
+Say You’ll Be Mine is also notable for being one of the few singles where Steps grappled with a mid-tempo.
+Sort of.
 This is quite a difficult track to classify; it’s certainly not a ballad, but neither is it truly uptempo, despite having a dance routine.
 Yet, to call the song mid-tempo implies that it’s an inoffensive, gentle number with its sights set on recurrent local radio airplay…and that’s not true either.
 So essentially, Say You’ll Be Mine is its own thing.
 And within the Steps canon, that remains true to this day.

-The track is bursting at the seams with subtly catchy hooks, particularly every third line of each verse, where Say You’ll Be Mine’s swirls momentarily into a slightly bigger melody.
+The track is bursting at the seams with subtly catchy hooks, particularly every third line of each verse, where Say You’ll Be Mine swirls momentarily into a slightly bigger melody.
 Claire’s: “Now I know it was meant TO BE” at the end of the second verse is just perfect.
-Upon closer inspection (that’s why we’re all here, after all) and having long pondered what makes this track work so well, we’ve concluded that it’s because it sounds like the group was having fun.
-Where many Steps songs exuded joy from the way they were composed – and Say You’ll Be Mine is extremely well-written – here it comes from the group themselves.
-There’s a palpable energy in the performance that adds something unique to the mix, allowing it to dabble gleefully with even postmodernist touches: “And step by step, I can feel how close we’re getting”.
+One of the things that makes the track work so well is that it sounds like the group are actually having fun.
+Where many Steps songs exuded joy in the way they were composed (and that is still true here), there’s a palpable energy in the performance that adds something unique to the mix, allowing it to dabble gleefully with even postmodernist touches: “And step by step, I can feel how close we’re getting”.

 Structurally, Say You’ll Be Mine is also delightfully unpredictable; perhaps not to Xenomania-levels of madness, but it’s a bit all over the place after the second chorus nonetheless.
 However, that works in the song’s favour, particularly just after the two-minute mark, as it lurches into an absurdly brilliant moment of ‘90s pop music: